 Award Ceremony at the Entrepreneurship Summit

-The Entrepreneurship Summit 2022 brings together over 1000 experts from all areas of entrepreneurship to show that business can be done differently and better.
+The Entrepreneurship Summit 2022 at the Free University Berlin brings together over 1.000 experts from all areas of entrepreneurship to show that business can be done differently and purposeful.

 This time, the Entrepreneurship Summit aims to explore new creative economic paths and advocates for a different value system that promises more transparency, less marketing waste and clearly defined ecological goals: entrepreneurship for all.